-and Revenue is a key metric to management and The Parent company is a holding company for investments in subsidiaries, intercompany balances and intanaible assets, and as such total assets is deemed to be an important metric to users of the Parent company financial statements.
+Materiality £98,700 Benchmark Materiality for the Parent company was determined to be 1% of total assets.
+The Parent company is a holding company for investments in subsidiaries, intercompany balances and intangible assets, and as such total assets is deemed to be an important metric to users of the Parent company financial statements.
+Basis for, and judgements used in the determination of materiality The Parent company is a holding company for investments in subsidiaries, intercompany balances and intangible assets, and as such total assets is deemed to be an important metric to users of the Parent company financial statements.